ytpit20218/YouTube_to_m3u/README.md

 ### Add more channels
 Edit `youtube_channel_info.txt` to add your favourite YouTube livestreams

-Create a pull request or connect: https://discord.gg/dmgYmAEdee

 ### Usage
-Paste this URL: `https://raw.githubusercontent.com/ytpit20218/YouTube_to_m3u/main/youtube.m3u` to any player which supports M3U playlists
+Paste this URL: `https://hqth.me/kiptvyt` to any player which supports M3U playlists

 ### Run the tool on your local machine
 ``` bash